-^{} Not meaningful
+Not meaningful

 Certain cash balances in excess of operating needs are deposited into and maintained in an interest-bearing account with a federally insured commercial bank.
-Accordingly, during the three months ended September 30, 2022 and 2021, we earned interest from cash on deposit in this interest-bearing account.
-The increase in earned interest for the quarterly period ended September 30, 2022 reflects movement of invested funds into a higher-yield money market fund in late Fiscal 2022, coupled with the overall increase in interest rates during the first quarter of Fiscal 2023 compared with Fiscal 2022.
+Accordingly, during the three- and six-month periods ended December 31, 2022 and 2021, we earned interest from cash on deposit in this interest-bearing account.
+The increase in earned interest for the three and six months ended December 31, 2022 reflects movement of invested funds into a higher-yield money market fund in late Fiscal 2022, coupled with the overall increase in interest rates during the first six months of Fiscal 2023 compared with the same period in Fiscal 2022.